Essayist, Poet, Teacher, Narrator, Storyteller

 Lenoir-Rhyne University.
 Here, I seek to build narrative quality across the disciplines from climate to medicine.

 With growing partnerships with Science Communicators of North Carolina, with Columbia

 University College of Physicians and Surgeons Program for Narrative

 Medicine, Wake Forest School of Medicine and Institute

-for the Humanities, as well as The City of Asheville, the Narrative Center is an exciting space where language connects.
+for the Humanities, as well as The City of Asheville, the Narrative Center is an exciting space where language connects the silos.

 This work connects to my life-long work in Creative Process.
 Creative cognition and associative reasoning hold yet untapped medicine.
 All my work hovers around the heart and soul of things.

 As a teacher, I work with students at all skill-levels in all settings.
 I am gifted at opening writing up in people, in creating safe places where people can speak, share, and discover.